jguadagno/jguadagno.github.io/_presentations/debugging-tips-and-tricks-with-visual-studio.md

 isRetired: false
 sourceUrl: https://github.com/jguadagno/mastering-debugging
 powerPointUrl:
-youTubeId: GjOr7nh3HeQ
+youTubeId:
-youTubeCaption: Debugging Tips and Tricks with Microsoft Visual Studio.
-DevReach (Sofia, Bulgaria)
+youTubeCaption:
-sessionizeUrl: debugging_tips_and_tricks_with_visu/17930
+sessionizeUrl: debugging_tips_and_tricks_with_jetb/38965
 ---
-Debugging an issue with an application is hard!
-In this session, we’ll walk through all of the powerful debugging features that Visual Studio provides.
-We’ll cover how to use breakpoints.
-Introduce data tips.
-Show you how you can share your debugging information.
-Work with the different debugging windows like Locals, Autos, and Watch.
-Then we’ll look at ways we can follow or step through the code to find issues using the call stack and Intellitrace.
+Debugging issues within applications are challenging!
+In this session, I'll how debugging works and demonstrate the many ways that Visual Studio enables you to find those annoying issues.
+I'll explain the run/debug configurations.
+What application breakpoints are and to make them conditional, or how breakpoints can be skipped altogether.
+While we are in a breakpoint, we'll explore the many ways to navigate through the code but skipping lines, running to line, jumping in, and using methods.
+Once we find an issue, we'll look at how we can inspect the values in memory and even change them.

+At the end of the session, you'll walk away with a lot of knowledge to help you find those annoying issues in your applications.
+As a bonus, you'll walk away with a little debugging secret.